 Adopter geographic impact

-19.5% adopters living outside Philadelphia.
-By comparing people living within and outside Philadelphia, we observed people living outside of Philly are less likely to return animals, particularly cats (p-value = 0.04, odds ratio = 0.7003325).
+We found that 19.5% of adopters lived outside of Philadelphia.
+By comparing people living within and outside Philadelphia, we observed people living outside of Philadelphia to be less likely to return animals, particularly cats (p-value = 0.04, odds ratio = 0.7).
 Conversely, people living within Philly are less likely to return dogs.

 Adopter income impact

-One of important geographic impact (neighbourhood difference) is income.
-We incorperated median income based on postal zipcode to our byPerson dataset.
+An important geographic characteristic is income.
+We incorporated median income based on postal zipcode into our byPerson dataset.
 Like neighbourhood difference (within-philly vs outside-philly), we found opposite return probability association between dog and cat.
 Higher income results in lower return for cats but higher return for dogs.

 Agents

-Agent experience contributes greatly to the outcome of adoptions.
-We created a variable “Volume by Agent” which measures the case number Agent has handled by adoption time.
+Agent (adoption staff) experience contributes greatly to the outcome of adoptions.
+We created a variable “Volume by Agent” which measures the case number an Agent has handled by adoption time.
 We noticed a significantly negative association between Volume by Agent and return probability.
 More experienced agents have a better adoption outcome in terms of animal returns.

-However, this association does not hold when it comes to animals that were sick at take-in time.
-If animal was sick, the experience of agent does not add up more successful adoptions.
+However, this association does not hold when it comes to animals that were sick at intake.
+If the animal was sick, the experience of the agent does not result in more successful adoptions.
 Although the upward slope suggests agent experience works against adoption of sick animals, note that the effect itself is not statistically significant (the confidence interval includes a perfectly horizontal line).
 If this upward trend is real, one possibility might be that a more experienced agent is more willing to present adopters with the possibility of returning a sick animal.

 Factor importance

-In the above analysis, we found that factors “Species”, “LOS”, “animal age”, “Sickness”, “adopter neighbourhood”, “adopter median income” and “agent experience” contribute to the animal return chance.
-To understand which factor plays most important role in animal returns, we performed logistic regression model on above seven factors and rank the contribution of each factor.
-“Length of stay” is the most important contributor to return chance, followed by “Species” and “animal age”.
+In the above analysis, we found that factors “Species”, “LOS”, “animal age”, “Sickness”, “adopter neighbourhood”, “adopter median income” and “agent experience” contribute to the animal return likelihood.
+To understand which factor plays the most important role in animal returns, we performed a logistic regression model on the above seven factors and ranked the contribution of each factor.
+“Length of stay” is the most important contributor to return chance, followed by “species” and “animal age”.